 - 3 cloves garlic minced

-- 4 cloves Black or roasted garlic smashed
+- 4 cloves Black garlic smashed

 - 1 cup vegetable or chicken broth or stock